cloudaloe/data-obtainer/README.md

 ## Setup & Configuration

 This program connects to MySQL using JDBC.
-Due to licensing limitations, the MySQL Connector/J JDBC driver should be separately obtained as we are not allowed to ship it.
+Due to licensing limitations, the MySQL Connector/J JDBC driver should be separately obtained, as we are not allowed to ship it.
 This driver can be typically downloaded from http://dev.mysql.com/downloads/connector/j/.
-For straightforward invocation, the MySQL Connector/J jar file should be placed in the same directory as this project's jar file.
+After obtaining the MySQL Connector/J jar file, it should be placed in the same directory as this project's jar file.
 (Otherwise, please modify the classpath to include that jar if placed elsewhere).

 #### Configuration